Open Source Software Development

 Field-to-Report Workflows

-Shell scripts pull provincial datasets from the BC Data Catalogue, Freshwater Atlas, and cloud-hosted layers, clip them to any set of watershed groups, and assemble a fully styled QGIS project with digital field forms — ready to deploy to Mergin Maps for collaborative offline field collection.
+We assemble reproducible, field-ready GIS projects for any watershed in British Columbia.
+Provincial datasets from the BC Data Catalogue, Freshwater Atlas, and our cloud-hosted layers are pulled, clipped to project boundaries, and delivered as fully styled QGIS projects with digital field forms — ready to deploy to mobile devices for collaborative offline collection.

 Posted on: